Some components of the bike need to be checked regularly.

 Check your belt tension

 Check the belt tension by pressing firmly down on it in the middle with your index finger.
 The deflection of the belt should be around 0.5 cm to 1 cm.
 If you have a belt tension measurement tool, the tension should measure between 45 and 60 Hz.
-If that’s not the case, you can get your belt readjusted at one of our service partners.

 You're good to go!